 Sash Styles | Types Of Sash Window

-The counterbalanced vertically sliding wooden sash window started to take shape in 1670’s London, at about the same time as rapid improvements in glass quality.
-By the turn of that century the double-hung sliding sash was introduced, although not widely adopted until the mid eighteenth century.
+The counterbalanced vertically sliding wooden sash window started to take shape in 1670’s London, at about the same time as rapid improvements in glass quality were happening.
+By the turn of that century the double-hung sliding sash was introduced, although it was not widely adopted until the mid eighteenth century.
 From that period onward the double hung sash remained popular, being adapted to suit varying architectural styles.

 Describing sliding sash windows

 Wooden sash windows are usually described by the number of glazing panes per sash.
 6 over 1 would have 6 smaller panes of glass in the top sash and 1 larger pane in the bottom alternatively this could be described as a 7 light window.

 Basic Glazing Configurations

 The Georgian era includes the rein of George I, George II, George III, and George IV—who reigned in continuous succession from August 1714 to June 1830.
 Windows in the Georgian era were almost exclusively sash-windows, consisting of multiple smaller panes of glass divided by wooden glazing bars (muntins).
 Early Georgian windows had thick oak glazing bars, upto 38mm thick, but later thin delicate bars carved from ‘Deal’ (Baltic Pines) were as thin as 12mm.
 The narrow glazing bars allowed for larger window sashes with a less interrupted view.

 - Sash horns are not normal for Georgian era windows, both the top and bottom sashes should be squared off.
 Horns were not required because the lattice of glazing bars disperses the glass weight to be carried by the sash rails.

 - On Georgian box sash windows the sash pocket is usually set in the middle of the pulley stile with a central groove for the parting bead, alternatively it may be located internally hidden behind wooden shutters.